AdobeDocs/campaign-standard.en/help/api/using/interacting-with-custom-resources.md

 The custom resources that are exposed within this API are:

-* all the entities linked to the profile entity
-* all the entities linked to the profile entity's children
+* all the entites that are not exposed under /profileAndServicesExt
 * all the entities that are not linked to profile and, for these entities, their children and grandchildren.
+* by default, all entities that are not linked to anything, and their children and grandchildren.

 >[!NOTE]
 >The custom resources that are available under /profileAndServicesExt are not exposed in the /customResources API.

 Here is an example to retrieve the metadata from a custom resource: